Stalled in committee, Senate Bill 128 would allow small breweries to enter into enforceable contracts with beer wholesalers.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Amended in committee, Senate Bill 216 authorizes sales of samples of alcoholic beverages by manufacturers.
+Under House consideration after passing the Senate, Senate Bill 216 authorizes sales of samples of alcoholic beverages by manufacturers.
 Samples sold by beverage manufacturers would be for on-premises consumption.